SPOP Sing! season 1: Non-competition episodes

 Three non-competition episodes were aired during the season.
 A half-hour episode titled Prelude (SPOP 乐飞扬) was broadcast on 9 August on Mediacorp Channel 8 and Channel U after the 2018 National Day Parade, and re-ran on 19 August after the 2018 National Day Rally.
-It featured interviews from singers, songwriters and producers in Singapore's music industry, as well as the competition's ambassadors, and provides a brief introduction to each of the 20 contestants.
-The music video for its theme song, "听我唱响", as well as the show's new title card, premiered during this episode.
+It featured interviews from singers, songwriters and producers in Singapore's music industry, as well as the competition's ambassadors, and provided a brief introduction to each of the 20 contestants.
+The music video for the theme song, "听我唱响", as well as the show's new title card, premiered during this episode.

 Two more were aired before the semi-final and grand finals on 28 October and 3 November, respectively.
 A half-hour episode aired before the semi-final, titled The Final 10 (十强SING人), featured the ten contestants on their preparation leading up to the semi-finals.
 A two-hour special aired the day before the grand finals, which features a compilation of performances, was titled Non-Stop Music (歌曲马拉松).
 Unlike the regular episodes, Non-Stop Music was not available for catch-up.